MIDL-Conference/midl-website-2022/pages/index.md

 <!-- ## Call for Reviewers

 If you would like to support MIDL 2022 as a reviewer you can apply under the following [link](https://docs.google.com/forms/d/e/1FAIpQLSfwjljOBuiKWCpEeQEv7n-vwTH13emgct_I1Dx3XROnnpBOng/viewform?usp=send_form) until December 3, 2021.  -->
+ ## Paper Registration Update

+Due to large number of requests, requirements to register an abstract for the conference was removed.

 ---